-Western offers many opportunities inside and outside the classroom for you to apply your theoretical knowledge in a real-world setting.
-You may have the chance to ‘test-drive’ a particular job, employment sector, or community organization to see if it is a good fit with your skills and interests.
-With experiential learning, you can complement your academic studies with relevant, rewarding experiences that help you develop important skills and refine your career options.
+Western offers many opportunities inside and outside the classroom for you to apply your academic knowledge in real-world settings.
+With experiential learning, you can complement your studies with relevant, rewarding experiences that help you develop transferable skills and refine your career options.

 Spend an unforgettable spring break travelling with faculty and staff team leaders to participate in week-long service projects in local, national and global communities.
-Past service projects have included Habitat for Humanity builds in New Orleans; teaching English in the Dominican Republic; providing triage support for local physicians in pop-up medical clinics in Costa Rica and Jamaica; and constructing an accessible washroom in Peru.
+Past service projects have included Habitat for Humanity builds in New Orleans; teaching English in the Dominican Republic; and constructing an accessible washroom in Peru.
 Learn more.

-Work Integrated Learning programs provide practical experience for students looking to gain the relevant knowledge and skills required to enter a particular employment sector.
-They can be paid or unpaid, short-term or long-term, local or international, for academic credit or for a non-credit course.
+Gain the relevant knowledge and skills required to enter a particular employment sector.
+Participate in paid or unpaid, short-term or long-term, local or international placements for academic credit or for a non-credit course.
 Check with your Faculty or The Student Success Centre to see if there is an option for your degree program.
 You can also search for international internship and research opportunities on Western’s International Learning website.
 Learn more.

-WHE is a collaboration between East African partners and Western students, faculty and staff, using probiotic foods to contribute to health and sustainable development.
-This innovative and multidisciplinary program aims to enhance health and create sustainable economic and community development in Tanzania, Kenya and Rwanda.
-Internships are available annually with partner universities and community organizations in East Africa and there are also opportunities to contribute to the program here at home.
+Collaborate with East African partners and Western students, faculty and staff to use probiotic food to contribute to health and sustainable development in areas such as Tanzania, Kenya and Rwanda.
+There are also opportunities to contribute to the program here at home.
 Learn more.

 Showcase all of your activities in an official document known as the Western Co-Curricular Record (WCCR).
 Whether it’s a workshop, a club, an international learning experience or a leadership position, you can track your experiences using this online tool.
 Activities connect to 10 core areas of development, including Career Preparation, Commitment to Learning, Communication, Diversity, Engaging in the Arts, Global Awareness, Health and Wellness, Leadership, Self-Awareness and Social Responsibility.
 Learn more.